Dominik Lakatoš

 Dominik Lakatoš (born 8 April 1997) is a Czech professional ice hockey player.
-He is currently playing for HC Vítkovice of the Czech Extraliga (ELH).
+He is currently playing for BK Mladá Boleslav of the Czech Extraliga (ELH).
 He was selected by the New York Rangers in the sixth round, 157th overall, of the 2017 NHL Entry Draft.

 Playing career

 Lakatoš made his Czech Extraliga debut playing with HC Bílí Tygři Liberec during the 2014–15 Czech Extraliga season.

 In the 2018–19 season, Lakatoš was unable to reproduce his previous offensive output with Liberec before he was loaned to fellow ELH club, PSG Berani Zlín, for the remainder of the campaign on 14 November 2018.
 In his stint with Zlín, Lakatoš regained his scoring touch to compile 4 goals and 13 points in 20 games before he was recalled from his loan by Liberec prior to the ELH trade deadline on 31 January 2019.

 On 7 May 2019, Lakatoš left Liberec to sign a two-year contract with fellow ELH club, HC Vítkovice.